Lokiloki69/NebulaIQ-Assignments/lokesh-self-assessment.md

 3. **Employee Management System (EMS)**
     - Built an admin-focused tool using Java Servlets, JSP, and JDBC following a simple MVC pattern.
-    - Added CRUD operations for employee records — create, update, delete, and search.
+    - Added CRUD operations for employee records where we can able to create, update, delete, and search employee details.
     - Implemented session tracking to support login and role-based access.
     - GitHub: https://github.com/Lokiloki69/EMS-project